PACKED-vzw/resolver/INSTALL.md

 The HTTP server will act as a proxy for the Gunicorn HTTP WSGI server.
 More information about HTTP proxies and WSGI can be found in the [Gunicorn documentation](http://gunicorn-docs.readthedocs.org/en/latest/deploy.html).

 The next commands assume that the target domain (`resolver.be`) only serves the Resolver application.
-Generally, a target domain might already serve an existing CMS based website (Drupal, WordPress, etc.) In that case, you should add the following settings to an existing virtual host configuration instead of creating a new virtual host.
+When the application is hosted on the same domain as an existing application, for instance a PHP CMS installation (Drupal, WordPress,...), special configuration is needed in order to route the correct requests to the application.
+Specifically, all requests to `/resolver`, `/static`, and `/collection` should be forwarded to the application, making sure no parts of the request URI are truncated.

+If you are still logged in as the newly created `resolver` user, log out and switch back to an user account with administrative privileges before proceeding.

 ### NGinX

-Install and start NGinX.
+The following command installs and starts the NGinX HTTP service.

 ```bash
 sudo apt-get install nginx